pozyx/blockchain-developer-bootcamp-final-project/README.md

 ### Ideas for future improvements

+- Currently, signatory is able to access document url directly and to sign the document without uploading it.
+Ideally, in this case, he should be asked to provide the document and only allowed to sign if the document matches the hash in url.
+This way he could not sign different document by mistake.
 - Support of [ENS](https://ens.domains/) addresses.
 - Ability to amend existing submission of a document (adding / removing required signatories), ability to delete (pending only) submission by the submitter and ability to show history of such actions.
 This is implemented in contract (but not in web app).
 See comments in [EthNOS.sol](contracts/EthNOS.sol) for more information.